mriphysics/EPG-X/README.md

 * `EPGX_GRE_BM.m`

     EPG-X(BM) GRE simulation.
 As above, but both T1 and T2 have two components, and the RF power and absorption line value are not needed.
+An optional `delta` argument can be used to specify a frequency offset for the second compartment.
+This could be used for simulation of myelin water (explored in the paper) or even CEST with larger offsets.
+Note that the effect of off-resonance on the RF flip angle is not considered (yet).

     Signal returned is the sum of both compartments